 Being such a big island, the long coast of Corfu is dotted by beautiful shores and fantastic beaches.

 Anything from the soft sand beach, to imposing white cliffs, unique coves, and pristine sea caves, there are several shores to explore in Corfu.
-These are the ones that you should definitely include in your Corfu adventure!
+These are the ones that you should include in your Corfu adventure!

 The small village of Paleokastritsa is a traditional settlement where it’s also possible to rent a villa and enjoy a stay just steps away from the unique Paleokastritsa coast.